Fraunhofer-AISEC/codyze-evaluator/assumptions/concept.md

  2. Or can we restate problems and limitations as assumptions?
     - Assumptions
       - CanNotTranslateProblem as assumption: We assume that the remainder of the query is not impacted by this problem.

+## Assumptions are added ...
+ - As Nodes to the Graph provided as meta information in .yaml.
+ - As Nodes to the Graph during regular translation.
+ - In the result, if a node with assumption was considered in a query.
+ - In the result, if a query specifies that it makes assumptions.
+ - In the result, if an analysis function in a query makes assumptions.